daanyaal1/20-questions-agent/readme.md

    Game over!
 The host wins.
 The topic was: computer
    ```

-   - The LLM guesser agent biases towards specific information and often the most recent information (e.g. that the object is used for reading)
+   - The LLM guesser agent biases towards specific information and often the most recent information (i.e. that the object is used for reading)
    - We could consider a strategy that randomly drops information when making guesses to prevent this bias
    - Another apporach may be to prompt the guesser agent to ask only 'absolute' questions like "Is the device's primary purpose for reading".
 This could help ensure the guesser agents knowledge is not

 5. Some games are going by with all questions and not a single guess!
 We could make guesses more likely later in the game and/or force a guess on the last go.

-To modify the task difficulty:
-Easier:

-Expand the list of allowed guesses to include subcategories.
-Increase the number of allowed questions/guesses.
-Provide category hints at the start of the game.

-Harder:

-Restrict the topic list to more abstract or complex concepts.
-Reduce the number of allowed questions/guesses.
-Implement stricter judging criteria for correct guesses.